-Even though BWFA exercises no ongoing oversight or management of client investments in this situation, we send these financial planning clients notices and recommend that they return to BWFA every year for a Financial Plan Review meeting.
-Included in the cost of our Pre-Retirement Plan, Retirement Plan, and Estate Plan - Phase 1 are two annual Financial Plan Reviews [see Item 5.A(1), page 8, and Item B(1)(a), page 10.]
-At review meetings, a member of BWFA's financial planning team reviews the client's current situation and updates any investment recommendations, as appropriate.
+We send these financial planning clients notices and recommend that they return to BWFA every year for a Financial Plan Review meeting.
+At review meetings, a member of BWFA's financial planning team reviews the client's current situation and discusses any investments, as appropriate.
 However, in this situation BWFA does not exercise any direct investment discretion over the client's investments.

 - B. Managed Investments If a client engages BWFA to provide investment management service as indicated on the BWFA Service Agreement, BWFA then exercises full discretion over the investment accounts designated by the client.
 BWFA's Investment Management Agreement clearly states that BWFA will exercise full discretion over investment decisions.
 This means that BWFA selects the type and quantity of securities to be bought and sold.
 In all cases, however, such discretion is exercised in a manner consistent with the client-selected investment model.
 In addition to executing BWFA's Service Agreement, each client completes account forms provided by the custodian (currently TD Ameritrade), on which each client indicates by initials that s/he is providing BWFA with a limited power of attorney for full investment discretion.
 In rare instances, BWFA might agree to have a non-discretionary relationship with a client, in which case the client makes his own investment decisions and directs BWFA to execute trades. - 1.
 Restrictions or Special Instructions Clients may place restrictions on certain securities or provide special instructions regarding their investments.
-See Item 4.C(3), page 8 for a full discussion of restrictions and special instructions. - 2.
+See Item 4.C(2) for a full discussion of restrictions and special instructions. - 2.
 When Client Instructions Differ from BWFA's Recommendations BWFA has full discretionary authority to manage its clients' investments in a manner it believes is most beneficial for its clients.
 That said, however, it is BWFA's practice to follow the direction of its clients in those uncommon situations where clients direct BWFA to handle their investments in a way that is inconsistent with BWFA's recommendations.
 In these rare situations, BWFA emphasizes to its clients that it is the clients' responsibility to tell BWFA when they want BWFA to resume exercising full discretionary authority.